fox-projects/fox-css/readme.md

 ## introduction

-fox-css styles your html so it doesnt look like total crap. semantic ways to auto layout your content. one class name. light and dark.
+use fox-css to style your semantic html. no need to memorize class names. light and dark.

 ## usage